OctopusDeploy/blog/blog/2022-01/jenkins-install-guide/index.md

 A list of Jenkins system properties can be found in the [Jenkins documentation](https://www.jenkins.io/doc/book/managing/system-properties/).

-## Install Jenkins on other Linux distributions and macOS
+## How to install Jenkins on other Linux distributions and macOS

 The [Jenkins website](https://www.jenkins.io/download/) includes instructions for other Linux distributions and macOS.